Lattice structure of Weyl groups via representation theory of preprojective algebras: Homological characterizations of layers

 \section{Homological characterizations of layers}

 In this section we prove Theorem~\ref{main of layer}, the homological characterization of layer modules of the preprojective algebra $\Pi$.
-The assertion that every layer module is a stone was shown in \cite[2.3]{AIRT}.
-It is also easy to show that the stones of $\Pi$ are exactly the $\Pi$-modules which are $2$-spherical as $\widehat{\Pi}$-modules.
-Indeed, for any $\Pi$-module $L$, we have $\Ext^1_{\widehat{\Pi}}(L,L)=\Ext^1_\Pi(L,L)$ and $\Ext^2_{\widehat{\Pi}}(L,L)=D\End_\Pi(L)$, and the assertion follows.
+The assertion that every layer module $L$ is a stone satisfying $\End_\Pi(L)=k$ was shown in \cite[2.3]{AIRT}.
+(Although $k$ was assumed to be algebraically closed in \cite{AIRT}, this assumption was never used.)
+It is also easy to show that the stones $L$ of $\Pi$ satisfying $\End_{\Pi}(L)=k$ are exactly the $\Pi$-modules which are $2$-spherical as $\widehat{\Pi}$-modules.
+Indeed, for any $\Pi$-module $L$, we have $\Ext^1_{\widehat{\Pi}}(L,L)=\Ext^1_\Pi(L,L)$ and $\Ext^2_{\widehat{\Pi}}(L,L)=D\End_\Pi(L)$ by \eqref{hom ext} and \eqref{2CY}, and the assertion follows.